-I am starting my first blogging article with this subject which is, I am sure, a desire of millions of Yoga lovers across the globe.
+I am starting my first blogging article with the subject ‘How to achieve Hanumanasana pose’ which is, I am sure, a desire of millions of Yoga lovers across the globe.
+For stretching purpose it is called forward split.
 I will share my formula to achieve Hanumanasana pose.
 You will find a No. of techniques dedicated to achieve Hanumanasana pose easily.
 I have myself applied few of them without much success.
 I have used some of my common sense techniques also but nothing more than a wrong, extremely painful and forceful pose.
 (PIC – 1)

 Yoga is not about applying force.
 That’s why it is called as Ahimsa.
 However one has to reach to the threshold during every practice session.
 You don’t achieve unless you go beyond your comfort zone, slowly but steadily.